PhotoSeek creator Tom Dempsey reveals his favorite photographic gear adopted from 1978-2017.

 - To protect your edits and metadata changes against the rare event of a damaged Lightroom catalog, be sure to “Automatically write changes into XMP” (which unfortunately isn’t the default) set under Lightroom’s Edit menu > Catalog Settings > Metadata.

-- I don’t see an advantage to convert old or import new raw shots to DNG.
+- I don’t see an advantage in converting old or importing new raw shots to DNG.
 As of 2015, Adobe Lightroom version 6 still handles my oldest raw files from Canon Powershot G5 camera of 2003 and Sony NEX 7 raw (2012-15).

-- FastStone Image Viewer 3.6 Freeware, www.faststone.org is FREE.
+- FastStone Image Viewer 3.6 Freeware, www.faststone.org.
 Fast and capable, especially if you use raw files.
 Downloads, views, edits and exports still images, including most camera raw files.
 FastStone does not view or download movies or sound files.